 AuthProvider developers can manage the user experience for signing blockchain transactions through the input parameter

 alwaysVisible.
-This parameter controls whether the Arcana wallet UI is automatically displayed in the application's context right after a user authenticates or whether it shows up only when the app triggers a blockchain transaction that requires the user's approval.
+This parameter controls whether the Arcana wallet UI is automatically displayed in the application's context right after a user authenticates or it shows up only when the app triggers a blockchain transaction that requires the user's approval.